andykee/lentil/docs/user/getting_started/example.rst

     >>> w1 = w0 * pupil

-Finally, we'll propagate the wavefront to a discreetely sampled image plane using :func:`~lentil.propagate_dft`.
+Finally, we'll propagate the wavefront to a discreetly sampled image plane using :func:`~lentil.propagate_dft`.
 In this case, we'll sample the result on a grid with spacing of 5e-6 meters and perform the propagation 2 times oversampled: